 The primary function of the data is to pay authors for the lending of their works, and it does that well.
-But it feels like an amazing dataset, currently underused.
+But it feels like an amazing dataset that could offer far more.

 - It’s interesting to see the longevity of certain books and authors.
 It was striking to look through the data from the 90s and see Catherine Cookson books being the majority of the whole top 20, and then dramatically dropping out in 2008.
 We have a similar dominance with some authors today, but how long will they stay at the top?

 - It would be good to see library catalogues (and other book searches) display this data.
 When a user looks at the detail of a book in the catalogue, it could show the PLR history of the item.
-It would be simple enough to make an open API that returned the PLR history of an ISBN.

 Is it open?